Bira/octopus-carnival/_drafts/wir-mm-4e-kobold.md

 Kobolds are small reptilian humanoids who make their homes in underground warrens and worship dragons as if they were gods.
-They're rarely on good terms with "civilized" society, which tends to view them as a particularly bothersome sort of pest.
+They're rarely on good terms with "civilized" society, which tends to view them as particularly bothersome pests.

 Your typical kobold is weak and a bit dim when compared to a human, but collectively they're quite tenacious and crafty when defending their homes, and